 No matter when God gives you a spiritual gift, you must cultivate it throughout your life.
 Here is a short overview on spiritual gifts and their purpose in the believer's life.

 Spiritual Gifts Point to God

 Spiritual gifts come in many different forms.
-Henry Blackaby, a well-known pastor and Bible teacher, says that gifts enable the church to be Christ-centered, maintain unity and practice genuine love.
+According to Henry Blackaby, a respected pastor and Bible teacher, they enable the church to be Christ-centered, maintain unity, and practice genuine love.